rockysx27/zTTSDialogues-Forked-By-ForestK1ne/README.md

-# zTTSDialogues-Forked-By-ForestK1ne
-works for all mods on gothic I/II credit to fryta from syfaris team I just forked it...
+Forked the original zTTS [url=https://github.com/Sefaris/zTTSDialogues]original[/url] Some of the New Settings Include:
+-'gender' setting removed replaced with 'dialect' -volume setting
+-option to set a different dialect for npcs (you have to have it installed).

-You need to Ivona and have one of these voices installed:
+[h3]You have to own and have installed one of the following voices:[/h3]

+[url=https://harposoftware.com/en/2-main/s-1/index/brand-speech2goivona/category-voices_speech2go]Purchase Ivona Voices[/url]

 // If the language is Russian
 IVONA 2 Voice Maxim22 = Dialect 0